Merrilee Fullerton: Political career

 Fullerton entered provincial politics in 2016, declaring her intention to run against then-Progressive Conservative MPP Jack MacLaren in Kanata-Carleton.
 MacLaren caused and encountered a number of issues around this time.
 On May 28, 2017, MacLaren was kicked out of the Ontario PC caucus and barred from being a candidate in the 2018 election, leading to a two-way race between Fullerton and Police Sergeant Rick Keindel.
 Fullerton won the nomination.

 Fullerton came under fire during the 2018 campaign for her tweets, which were labelled Islamophobic by the Canadian Muslim Public Affairs Committee, as well as for blocking Muslim leaders in her community on Twitter.
 She was also accused of being in favour of a two-tier healthcare system, a claim which she disputes.

-COVID 19 Response

-In May 2021 Fullerton was widely condemned for her pandemic response as Minister of Long-Term Care and came under fire for dodging questions to do with reports that had recently been released on the showing that the Ontario Conservative government had acted slowly to the pandemic in LTC and that dozens of patients had died of neglect in privately run long term care homes that Fullerton oversaw.
+After being elected in the 2018 Ontario general election, she was appointed to Premier Doug Ford's cabinet as the Minister of Colleges and Universities.

+In 2019, Fullerton was shuffled and became the Minister of Long-Term Care.
+During the COVID-19 pandemic in Ontario, about 3,800 residents died from COVID and thousands more infected, by the time Fullerton was shuffled out of that role in June 2021.
+The situation in five nursing homes required Ontario to get help from the Canadian Armed Forces.
+In April 2021, both the Auditor General of Ontario and the independent Long-Term Care COVID-19 Commission issued reports finding that the Ontario government had reacted too slowly to the spread of COVID-19 and that decades of neglect from Fullerton and her predecessors had left it systematically unprepared to deal with a pandemic.
+Fullerton came under fire for dodging questions on the reports and blaming the actions of Liberal predecessors, but committed the government to implementing some of the recommendations.

+In June 2021, Fullerton was reassigned as the Minister of Children, Community and Social Services.
+During her tenure, Ontario failed to meet its targets of 8,000 families getting funding for autism therapies by Fall 2022 and stopped updating the public and the press on progress on the file.
+The Ontario Autism Coalition complained that it had not been consulted by Fullerton and that she never gave a press conference on the issue.

+On March 24, 2023, Fullerton issued a public statement that she was resigning as both a cabinet minister and MPP, effective immediately.
+However, her resignation as an MPP was effective March 27.
+The by-election for her successor was scheduled for July 27, 2023.